maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 Hopefully in the next one or two weeks a first version will make it to the production `leste` repository.

-This video shows that unlocking your SIM using the pinentry dialog now works:
+This video shows that unlocking your SIM using the pin-entry dialog now works:

   .. raw:: html